salesforcecli/plugin-auth/README.md

   -i, --clientid=clientid                                                           OAuth client ID (sometimes called
                                                                                     the consumer key)

+  -o, --outputurl                                                                   Output the URL instead of opening it

   -r, --instanceurl=instanceurl                                                     the login URL of the instance the
                                                                                     org lives on